 High priority, due to public interest in improving the Australian designs system, as highlighted in ACIP and the PC's report.

-Public consultation on the cost-benefit analysis is underway.
+Public consultation on the cost-benefit analysis is closed.